Semicolonstartingtexts/conversationhubstandards/standards.md

 I’m going/goin’ to my home zone… is always given as a system command, without having to give the command as a system command, and if the user has consented still to the most recent revision of the server provisions takes the user which gives the phrase as a system command to the home zone of the user made by the criteria described in the home gesture, and if the most recent revision of the server’s provisions hasn’t been consented to still by the user if there were provision changes which necessitate new consent relative to the user’s prior consent, or for the first time, if prior consent hasn’t been given for the server provisions, the user notices to look up the Semicolonstartingtexts/ConversationServerStandards repository on GitHub.com, or notices to ask the server about the newest provision changes if the user has consented to the server’s provisions before but hasn’t relative to the newly changed server provisions relevant, and then notices to say I consent to the most recent revision before going to zones

 Share… with/to… both in an offer for the sharing of previously interacted with system talk by a user to another user followed by an approving response by the user which was offered within a minute without the offer to share being rescinded by the offering user does what the share & gestures does for the offered user from the offering user

+Setup System Commands

+...
+Setup...
+Phone As A Relaypoint?
+Asked as a system command, will prompt a connected server administrator, or if none are available, an owner of the endpoint, or whichever administrator of the server or owner of the endpoint is specifically described,  letting them notice a request to stack the chosen phone with a definition of the relaypoint inheriting from the server's stacked by endpoint and stacking both a node and a server on the relaypoint being stacked, and point the node and relaypoint to the server being stacked for what is considered the server and having the server and node being stacked inherit from the relaypoint being stacked with the asking user set as the owner of the relaypoint as first name last initial wants to setup their phone as a relaypoint and acting on the response if approved, prompting for and sending a message back from the denier to the asker on a denial

+...
+Setup...
+Phone As A Node?
+Asked as a system command, will prompt a connected server administrator, or if none are available, an owner of the endpoint, letting them notice a request to stack the chosen phone with a definition of the node inheriting from the server's stacked by endpoint or relaypoint and stack a node on the phone, and point the node to the server for what is considered the server with the asking user set as the owner of the node as first name last initial wants to setup their phone as a node and acting on the response if approved, prompting for and sending a message back from the denier to the asker on a denial

 Transportation System Commands